aphiria/aphiria/src/Http/Formatting/Serialization/README.md

 <h5 id="nullable-properties">Nullable Properties</h5>

-If any of your contract properties are nullable, you use `NullableProperty` instead of `Property`.
+If any of your contract properties are nullable, use `NullableProperty` instead of `Property`.

 <h4 id="struct-contracts">Struct Contracts</h4>